-‘The Self-portrait most intrigues me; not only are the deepest feelings and emotions of the artist visible, but also how they stand in society.’
+‘The Self-portrait most intrigues me; not only are the deepest feelings and emotions of the artist visible, but also how they stand in society.
+It shows who we are in current times’

 Lique Schoot is a multidisciplinary artist.
 She works in the tradition of the conceptual art.
 Since graduating in 1997, she has used the Self-portrait as a vehicle for exploring the nature of existence.